 Without these skills, a student is simply seeing words on the page, and not really understanding them and their differences consciously.
 To work to Identify problems with visual perceptual skills can be integral to identifying any visual processing disorder that might be present, as well.

 The ELA standards identify a set of skills students must master before they can become identified as fluent readers by instructors.
-These skills include understanding and being able to recite the alphabet, their ability to print (write), their phonological awareness, including understanding of phonics, a development of a high-frequency words vocabulary, and fluency with those words.
+These skills include understanding and being able to recite the alphabet, their ability to print (write), their phonological awareness, including an understanding of phonics, development of a high-frequency words vocabulary, and fluency with those words.

 Visual acuity is the sharpness of one’s vision, measured by the ability to discern letters or numbers at a given distance according to a fixed standard - like the Snellen chart that most optometrists will be familiar with.

-Visual convergance is a measurement of the coordinated movement and focus of our eyes, (or binocular vision) especially at close ranges like the kind you experience with phones, tablets, or books.
+Visual convergence is a measurement of the coordinated movement and focus of our eyes, (or binocular vision) especially at close ranges like the kind you experience with phones, tablets, or books.
 Identifying a reader’s visual convergence may help identify problems associated with convergence insufficiency - something which happens when the eyes do not converge properly to result in intelligible vision, and instead results in things like blurred or double vision which are common with related issues like strabismus.